syncfusion-content/ej2-angular-docs/ej2-angular/document-editor/comments.md

 ---
 layout: post
-title: Comments in Angular Document editor component | Syncfusion
+title: Comments in Angular Document Editor Component | Syncfusion
-description: Learn here all about Comments in Syncfusion Angular Document editor component of Syncfusion Essential JS 2 and more.
+description: Learn here all about comments support in Syncfusion Essential Angular Document editor component, it's elements and more.
 platform: ej2-angular
 control: Comments
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Comments in Angular Document editor component
+# Comments in Angular Document Editor Component

 Document Editor allows you to add comments to documents.
 You can add, navigate and remove comments in code and from the UI.